acacode/kinka/README.md

 ## Contributing

-To contribute to kinka, please refer to [CONTRIBUTING.md](./CONTRIBUTING.md).
+If you want to help kinka, please refer to [CONTRIBUTING.md](./CONTRIBUTING.md).
 It should contain most of the things you'll need to get your contribution started!
 Working on your first Pull Request?
 [Learn how to do it](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github)

 ## 📝 License